-Is James Harden a Lock for Most Improved Player in 2012-13?
+Is James Harden guaranteed the Most Improved Player award?

 Before we discuss whether James Harden is a lock to win the Most Improved Player award, we really ought to discuss what a lock is.

 A lock, to me, is an absolutely ironclad, set-in-stone, no-doubt-about it situation.
 And there aren't many situations like that in life.